 ACKNOWLEDGMENTS

-We thank A. Farrell, J. Harris, and especially K. Campbell, Jr., for allowing access to the Page Museum collection of birds.
-We thank K. Campbell, Jr., for his suggestions and help with this study, and for providing the Excel database of all the RLB bird collection.
-We thank R.A.
-White, J.M.
-Hoffman, and S.G.
-Lucas for reviewing the manuscript.
+We thank A. Farrell, J. Harris, and especially K. Campbell, Jr., for allowing access to the La Brea Tar Pits Museum collection of birds.
+We thank K. Campbell, Jr., for providing the Excel database of all the RLB bird collection.
+We thank xxxxx for reviewing the manuscript.
 Prothero is grateful to the late L. Marcus for teaching him biometrics, and for also introducing him to the wonders of Rancho La Brea.

 REFERENCES